 Duration of Camel Safaris

 It's possible to go on a quick camel safari and return the same day.
-However, most people prefer to go deeper into the desert for up to four days.
+However, most people prefer to go deeper into the desert for a few days.
 Many choose the overnight option, which is sensible as it can become monotonous otherwise (and you're likely to end up with a sore bum).
 This consists of riding the camel into the desert, watching the sunset, having dinner, star gazing, waking up for sunrise, and then riding back.
+Desert sunsets and sunrises are pretty darn spectacular!

-Longer seven, 14, 21, or 30 day options are available for hardcore enthusiasts!
+Longer options, up to 30 days are available for hardcore enthusiasts!
 You can get an itinerary tailored to meet your needs.

 How Much Will it Cost?